All you need to know about Femoroacetabular impingement (FAI)

 Diagnosis of Femoroacetabular impingement (FAI):

 A thorough history of presentation and physical examination is a must when diagnosing the FAI.
-In some occasions imaging such as X-ray, MRI or ultrasound is necessary.

 It is extremely important to diagnose the FAI as early as possible.
 If misdiagnosed and mistreated, it may result in permanent labral damage and calcification of the cartilage which may lead to the development of osteoarthritis of the hip.